 Before you negotiate, stop and ask yourself:

 - What is my preferred style of negotiation?
 The generalist TKI profile is a reasonable conflict profile.
 Once you know your style, you've taken the first step to gaining flexibility in your negotiations.
 There is much you can do as a member of a negotiation team, if you know your fellow team members' profiles.

 - Which of these 5 styles best describes your business client or vendor negotiation relationship?
 You may find it useful to allocate a percentage score to each style, and then ask yourself whether you're happy with the current styles balance.
 If not happy, then make a plan to migrate to your preferred styles.

 Don't blindly apply 1 negotiation style to your negotiation.
-Work through your list of goals in your concession strategy, and decide which issues are best to: collaborate, compete, compromise, avoid, accommodate.
+Work through your list of goals in your trading plan, and decide which issues are best to: collaborate, compete, compromise, avoid, accommodate.

 Finally - there's very seldom an escape from having to use a competitive style.
 At some point, you're going to need to do some claiming or sharing out the value you've created.
 So think carefully about which point in the negotiation you need to switch to competing.
 So if the other party compete too early, be prepared to pause the negotiation and have words ready to revert to another style.

 Back to Negotiation Articles